blog-banner

 As every database schema is different, each migration will produce different results, but this page will always display two things:

-• The number of errors.
+• The number of error.
 Errors must be resolved before we can finalize the migration.

-• The number of suggestions.
+• The number of suggestion.
 These are issues we may want to address for a variety of reasons, but we won’t need to address them to finalize the migration.

 From here, we can click on the “Statements” tab at the top or the “View Statements” button at the bottom, and we’ll get a page like this: